-■NOTE: If the fuel level sensor has failed or may be faulty, see Electric Fuel Pump/Fuel Level Sensor (EFI) in this section.
+■NOTE: If the fuel level sensor has failed or may be faulty, see Electric Fuel Pump/Fuel Level Sensor in this section.

 1. Install the fuel level sensor/fuel pick-up assembly.
 2. Place the gas tank into position in the frame; then install the cap screws.
 Tighten securely.
-3. Connect the gas hose from the carburetor/throttle body; then connect the fuel gauge connector.
-4. Install the vent hose; then fill the gas tank with gasoline.
+3. Connect the gasoline hose from the throttle body; then connect the fuel gauge connector.
+4. Fill the gas tank with gasoline.
 5. Start the engine and inspect for leakage.
-6. Install the rear fenders and rack; then install the seat making sure it latches securely.
+6. Install the rear fenders and rack (see Section 8); then install the seat making sure it latches securely.